lukemn/cemee/stasis/ReadMe.md

 **09_LD_effects_on_G.R**
 **G**-matrix estimation from genomic data, varying LD weighting, for Figure 6.

-**Simulations**
+**`Simulations`**
-This sub-directory contains all the code of the drift simulations.
+This sub-directory contains code for the drift simulations.

 **01_Adjust_G.R**
 Estimate the global scaling parameter that minimizes the difference between the experimental A6140 **G**-matrix and the simulated one (see Appendix A).

 **02_Main_model_code.R**
-Run the simulations and process the results to obtain the final **G** matrices after 100 generations.
+Run the simulations and process the results to obtain the final **G**-matrices after 100 generations.

 **03_Estimate_nb_mutation_after_evolution.R**
 Simulate random neutral mutations in a population and estimate their numbers and frequencies segregating after 100 generations of drift.
 Produce Figure B4.